-Can Employer Legally Deny Final Paycheck?
+Can an Employer Legally Deny a Final Paycheck?

 California Laws Surrounding Final Paychecks